wjl/hashpass/README.txt

   4. Take the concatenated plain text and compute the SHA-512 digest over it as UTF-8 data.

-  5. Convert to the digest to base-94 or base-10, as requested by the user.
+  5. Convert to the digest to base-94, base-62, or base-10, as requested by the user.

   6. Give the generated password back to the user, possibly truncating it to the length requested by the user.

-Our base-94 digits are the characters '!' to '~' in order; our base-10 digits are the characters 0 to 9 in order.
-Either way, our base conversion is done by treating the SHA-512 digest as a little-endian unsigned integer and then repeatedly taking the remainer and dividing.
+Our base-94 digits are the characters '!' to '~' in order.
+Our base-62 digits are the characters '0' to '9' in order, followed by 'A to 'Z' in order, finally 'a' to 'z' in order.
+Our base-10 digits are the characters '0' to '9' in order.
+In any case, our base conversion is done by treating the SHA-512 digest as a little-endian unsigned integer and then repeatedly taking the remainer and dividing.